 4 "Sure, I have lots of tips for auditory learners," Mr. Ellis told Ann.
 "Come with me."

 6 Ann studied the chart.
 She read it aloud to herself.
 She was amazed at some of the tips it gave.
-The chart said to use a tape recorder as much as possible.
-She should listen to the lecture but tape it also.
-That way, she could play it back later and listen to it all over again.
+The chart said to use a voice recorder as much as possible.
+She should listen to the lecture but also record it.
+That way, she could play it back later and listen to it again.
 She told Mr. Ellis she thought that was a very good idea.

-7 "Of course, you'll have to have your teacher's permission to tape the class.
+7 "Of course, you'll have to have your teacher's permission to record the class.
 And you should do it in a way that won't disturb the other students.
-The best way would be to sit up front with a small portable tape recorder.
-Just turn it on at the beginning and off at the end.
+The best way would be to sit up front with a small voice recorder.
+Just turn it on at the beginning and turn it off at the end.
 That way you won't be pushing buttons all the time and causing a fuss," Mr. Ellis advised.
 Ann thought that was good advice.

-8 The chart also said for Ann to tape her own voice.
-If she can't find books on tape, she can read a story into the tape recorder to listen to later.
+8 The chart also said for Ann to record her own voice.
+If she can't find an audiobook, she can read a story while using the voice recorder and listen to later.
 She can also dictate an essay into the recorder and play it back while she writes it.
 Once she gets the essay written, she should read it aloud.
 That way it will be easier for her to find mistakes.

 For the complete story with questions: click here for printable